samadhicsec/threatware-docs/docs/source/create/components.md

 :  How will the Component authenticate the request e.g. validate a JWT, compare to a password hash, cient certificate, delegate to another Component (i.e. trust the Identity value directly), etc.  Also indicate where the value (i.e. identifier) used for the Identity will come from e.g. a scope in a JWT, username that was part of the request, etc.  If the component does not do authentication, by convention the value `None` is used.

 :::{tip}
-It can sometimes be difficult to decide if a Component is doing authentication or authorisation.
-For instance, is an IP allowlist a form of authentication or a form of authorisation?
+It can sometimes be difficult to decide if a Component is doing authentication or authorization.
+For instance, is an IP allowlist a form of authentication or a form of authorization?
 We'll let the scholars decide, but in the mean time this guidance might be helpful:
 - Authentication will result in a Component assigning a request to a known and specific identifier for that Identity e.g. username, role, group.
 - Authorization is a decision about whether or not a request will be executed, and that decision can depend on many different factors, with one of the most common being the Identity assigned to the request.